Brighton & Hove climate assembly

 The climate assembly looked at transport as it is one of the city’s biggest sources of carbon emissions.
 The sessions focussed on the question: How can we step up actions to reduce transport-related emissions in the city?

-Over the 5 sessions the climate assembly members heard evidence, deliberated and developed recommendations for actions the council and wider city can take to become carbon neutral by 2030.
+Over the 5 sessions, the climate assembly members heard evidence, deliberated and developed recommendations for actions the council and wider city can take to become carbon neutral by 2030.

-Sessions included presentations and workshops.
-The residents on the assembly had the opportunity to hear from engaging expert speakers and discussed the issues involved with facilitators, who made sure everyone had their voice heard.
+discussed the issues involved with facilitators, who made sure everyone had their voices heard

 An independent advisory board of 15 volunteer experts and activists supported the climate assembly.